JamieVaughn/reflections/2021/Keiran.md

 I envision that the `elements` array could be added to via a form on the page, if the client wants the user to spawn their own dragons.
 If that's the case (and a user might want to create multiple fire dragons, for example), then I'll probably add a name for each dragon, so each can still b euniuely identified via CSS IDs.

 ### August 2, 2021
 Making the app fit the MVC model was definitely the hardest part of this project so far.
 It felt like a lot of moving pieces.

-I'm currently stuck on getting a "display all" button in the nav bar.
+Since I was already generating my list of dragons, it was easy to move that part into the model.
+The hardest part was figuring out the rendering rnctions on the two views, and getting those called into being.